 The author wrote the stories about his son's teddy bear, Winnie, basing the other characters (Eeyore, Piglet, Tigger, Kanga and Roo) on Christopher's other cuddly toys.

 The child had named his toy teddy Winnie the Pooh after a famous black bear called Winnie, who was resident at London Zoo, and a swan called Pooh that he had met while on holiday.

 The real Winnie was an orphaned wild baby bear, rescued by Canadian Lieutenant Harry Colebourn.
-When the soldier was on his way to England during WWI, he bought her from a hunter in White River, Ontario.
-He named the bear Winnie after his hometown of Winnipeg, in Manitoba.
+Th veterinarian bought her from a hunter in White River, Ontario, when the soldier was on his way to England during World War I. He had named the bear Winnie after his hometown of Winnipeg, in Manitoba.

 The first in the series of books called Winnie the Pooh was published in 1926, although the author had already featured him in a poem, published in the children's book of verse, When We Were Very Young, in 1924.

 Winnie and his friends are always enjoying adventures outdoors and are considered to be great role models for kids.
 Not only do they emphasise the value of friendship, they also take part in many outdoor pursuits - you'll never find Winnie the Pooh sitting in front of a video gaming console all day!